DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

 .. option:: --frequency

-    Frequency of the LRA (default: as the original data)
+    Frequency of the DROP output (default: as the original data)

 .. option:: --resolution

-    Resolution of the LRA (default: as the original data)
+    Resolution of the DROP output (default: as the original data)

 .. option:: --realization

-    Which realization (e.g. ensemble member) to use for the LRA (default: 'r1')
+    Which realization (e.g. ensemble member) to use for the DROP output (default: 'r1')

 **Examples:**